aenshtyn/Reviews/README.md

 * Django

 ## Known Bugs
+* 405 error on the api requests.
-* Still working on the App...
-Still has some bugs to be cleared
+* Navbar has some issues with placement
+*

 ## Support and contact details